• Go to app

 karuizawa ski resort guide

-The fastest way to travel from Tokyo to Karuizawa is by the Hokuriku Shinkansen.
+The best part about visiting Karuizawa is how accessible it is, even for a day trip out of Tokyo.
+I was amazed that you can get there in about an hour using the Hokuriku Shinkansen (bullet train).
 The journey takes between 1 hour to 1 hour 20 minutes, depending on the train type.
 A one-way ticket from Tokyo Station costs around ¥5,490.
-Booking your train ticket on Klook can save you time and hassle.

 Want to save on transportation?
 Purchase a JR Pass Tokyo Wide Area Pass on Klook, which offers unlimited rides on JR East trains and Shinkansen for three days.
 The pass covers the Hokuriku Shinkansen to Karuizawa, the Tohoku Shinkansen, and the N’EX Narita Express to Narita Airport.
 It’s a great deal if you plan to visit both Tokyo and Karuizawa!